-With donated funds of CHF 12.2 million, SWISSAID’s results in 2014 were up significantly on the previous year.
-This excellent result is thanks especially to our loyal donors, generous project contributions from institutional donors as well as notable donations from legacies.
+With donated funds of CHF 10,44 million, SWISSAID’s results in 2017 were up significantly on the previous year.
+This excellent result is thanks especially to our loyal donors, generous project contributions from institutional donors as well as donations from legacies.

-The Swiss Agency for Development and Cooperation (SDC) contributed 32% of SWISSAID’s funding.
-The majority of these funds are ring-fenced for projects in developing countries and are used exclusively for work in the Southern Hemisphere.
-A small quota, CHF 200,000, is allocated to support publicity and to raise awareness amongst people in Switzerland.
+The Swiss Agency for Development and Cooperation (SDC) contributed 35 % of SWISSAID’s funding.
+The majority of our funds are ring-fenced for projects in developing countries and are used exclusively for work in the Southern Hemisphere.
+A small quota, CHF 280,000, is allocated to support publicity and to raise awareness amongst people in Switzerland.

 SWISSAID meets all the accounting regulations defined by ZEWO and in the Swiss NPO Code, guaranteeing that donated funds are dealt with meticulously.
 SWISSAID submits its accounts in accordance with the SWISS GAAP FER 21 / Core-FER regulations.
 An external auditor checks the accounts during an interim and final review.
 SWISSAID subjects itself voluntarily to the more stringent ordinary auditing practices and standardised reporting in the ICS (Internal Control System) area in particular.